 With Abel and Cole you can choose and change some items in your box and I was guilty of doing this.
 Now I just let whatever is in the box arrive.
 It’s much more exciting and means we have no idea what veg we’ll have for the week.
 There’s never anything we really detest and we just make sure we use everything up.
 It’s a great way to get a variety of veg every week instead of buying the same old things.

 Delivered to your door

-Obviously the most convenient part is it’s delivered to your house each week as a subscription, but one you can cancel at any time.
+Obviously the most convenient part is it’s delivered to your house each week as an eco-friendly UK subscription box, but one you can cancel at any time.
 You can also pause when on holiday.
 When I’m not home they leave in my safe place.

 All the fruit and veg is organic so fingers crossed it is produced to strict organic standards using only natural fertilisers and pesticides, if any at all.
 I can’t see that there’s anything beneficial about the widespread use of chemicals in agriculture.
 It’s so destructive.

 Because it’s chemical free it means we are not ingesting these chemicals.
 It’s all very well washing non-organic produce, but this doesn’t ever get rid of all the toxins and poisons.
 Many are embedded deep in the skin and even in the produce itself.
 As non-organic produce doesn’t need to fight off attackers itself, it produces less antioxidants and so on, so less for us to consume.
 A study found that switching to organic food is the equivalent of eating an extra 1-2 potions of fruit a day in antioxidants.

 Save the planet